 Marlene says they have even bigger plans for the future and many new ideas.
 They would love to plant vegetable gardens in urban areas where neighborhood kids would be able to help set it up and tend to it.
-It was Becca who had originally pitched this idea to her family the summer before
+It was Becca who had originally pitched this idea to her family the summer before she passed away.

 "I know she would want us to go crazy with it and have goals that would be very hard to achieve, but these are all things that Becca had discussed that she wanted to do," said Marlene.
 "She had lots of grand ideas."